fleetdm/fleet/handbook/company/leadership.md

 Consultants [track time using the company's tools](#tracking-hours) and sign [Fleet's consulting agreement](#sending-a-consulting-agreement).

-To hire a consultant, [submit a new consultant onboarding request](https://github.com/fleetdm/confidential/issues/new?assignees=&labels=%23g-business-operations&projects=&template=new-consultant-onboarding.md&title=New+US%2Finternational+consultant) to the business operations team.
+To hire a consultant, [submit a new consultant onboarding request](https://github.com/fleetdm/confidential/issues/new?assignees=&labels=%23g-digital-experience&projects=&template=new-consultant-onboarding.md&title=New+US%2Finternational+consultant) to the Digital Experience team.

 #### Who ISN'T a consultant?